guifi/guifi-cxoln/CXOLN.en_US.md

 >La Fundació s'ha constituït segons la [Llei de Fundacions 4/2008 de Catalunya][4].
 A efectes legals i en cas de conflicte, si les parts no acorden una altra cosa, la jurisdicció aplicable per a la Fundació i per a la interpretació dels [Comuns de la XOLN](#cxoln) és la que correspongui del Tribunal competent a Barcelona segons la legislació vigent a Catalunya.

 The Foundation is established according “Llei de Fundacions 4/2008 de Catalunya \[5\]” (“ 4/2008 Foundations Law from Catalonia”).
-For legal matters and in the case of a conflict, unless the parties agree otherwise, the applicable jurisdiction by the Foundation and by the FONN Compact is the applicable by the competent court in Barcelona according to in accordance with current legislation in Catalonia.
+For legal matters and in the case of a conflict, unless the parties agree otherwise, the applicable jurisdiction by the Foundation and by the [CXOLN](#cxoln) is the applicable by the competent court in Barcelona according to in accordance with current legislation in Catalonia.

 >## XI.
 Llicència ~~del text dels [Comuns de la XOLN](#cxoln)~~